craigbruenderman/blog/content/posts/github-part-3/index.md

 ![](/images/gh-actions-wf-running.png)

 In the image, you can see the *build* job completed in 52s, and the *deploy* job has been underway for 2:38s.
+These job runtimes vary quite a bit, likely due to current load on the environment where the Github Runners execute.
+I've seen my Workflow finish in under a minute, and over 6 minutes.
+One of the status indicators you'll see indicates if your jobs are waiting in queue to start.

 Once the job has completed, Github gives feedback along with a link to the published blog.
 I have Github Pages configured with a custom domain, but the blog is indeed hosted via Github Pages.